-School psychologists can play key role in reducing obesity, raising scoresNovember 8th, 2012 by Cindy Wolfe Boynton in Psychology & Psychiatry /
+School psychologists can play key role in reducing obesity, raising scoresNovember 8, 2012 by Cindy Wolfe Boynton in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—How school psychologists can help students prevent obesity and, in turn, achieve academic success is the focus of a study conducted by Neag School of Education researchers and published in the National Association of School Psychologists' School Psychology Forum.